 - 1. Each organization can hold ONE TAX-FREE fundraiser per month.
-Additional ones can be held, but sales tax must be collected and reported for each one (see 8.6 Student Organizations below for more information). - 2.
+The fundraiser must be submitted for approval at least 5 business days before the event date via Javelina Central. - 2.
 The selling of individually wrapped items is taxable (except for the one sale per month).
 This is per the Food Sales Tax Rule set by the State of Texas (immediately consumable goods are taxable).
 If quantities of 6 or more items are sold together, they are not taxable.
 The sale of quantities of 5 or less IS taxable.
 For example, 3 cookies are taxable, but 6 cookies are not; a pie is not taxable, but a slice is. - 3.
-Fundraising/Giveaway Request Form, Due 5 business days prior to start of fundraiser/collection. - 4.
-Tournament fees or other entry fees/ticket costs are not taxable. - 5.
-Rummage/garage sales may only be held one day per month or tax must be collected.
+Tournament fees or other entry fees/ticket costs are not taxable.

-- 6. Raffles can only be held once per CALENDAR year and are not taxable.
-Tickets can be sold for multiple days as long as it is for the same drawing.
-The date of drawing of prizes and contact information for the organization must be listed on the raffle ticket.
-Tickets must be numbered. - 7.
-To collect tax, each organization must register with the State of Texas Comptroller's Office. - 8.
+- 4. Raffles are not allowed to be conducted or connect with University Sponsored or Registered Student Organizations. - 5.
+To collect tax, each organization must register with the State of Texas Comptroller's Office. - 6.
 No DATE or SERVICE AUCTIONS are permitted.